25 Amazing Navy Pier Chicago Attractions and Things To Do

 The Chicago Shakespeare Theater is a 500-seat courtyard-style theater plus a more intimate 200-seat versatile venue upstairs.

 The theater stages classic performances, new twists on the Bard’s tales, guest troupes from around the world, and shows that the whole family will enjoy.
-With over 600 performances per year, there is always a chance to experience live theater at Navy Pier.

 Sign for Chicago Shakespeare Theater with blue sky to right and green glass to left